256dpi/application_buildpack/README.md

 #### Attribute Parameters

-You can pass any attribute combination to `scale` the name of the attribute will be matched to a process describe in your Procfile.
+You can pass any attribute combination to `scale` the name of the attribute will be matched to a process described in your Procfile.

 ```ruby
 scale do